 MEMORIAL HEALTHCARE IS KEEPING YOU SAFE

 For nearly 100 years, Memorial has been here in service of our community’s health and safety.
-As Michigan slowly and safely gets back to work, we are pleased to re-open our doors and welcome back our valued patients.

 Your health and safety remain our greatest priority.
 In order to provide you with the world-class quality care you expect from Memorial, we have been busy making updates to our facilities, procedures and policies to ensure your safety during your next visit.

-Since mid-March, all non-essential healthcare services were temporarily suspended across Michigan to help slow the spread of COVID-19, reserve necessary medical equipment and space to manage the pandemic, and ensure our frontline workers would have adequate personal protective equipment during the shortages.
+Since mid-March 2020, all non-essential healthcare services were temporarily suspended across Michigan to help slow the spread of COVID-19, reserve necessary medical equipment and space to manage the pandemic, and ensure our frontline workers would have adequate personal protective equipment during the shortages.
 As a result, non-urgent surgeries, screenings, tests, and visits were postponed.

 Today, our trusted team is working through our backlog of appointments and procedures to prioritize those whose needs are most urgent.
 Our dedicated providers and clinical staff are finding new ways to use technology and extend hours in order to see more patients.
 And now we can happily say, the doctor is (back) in.